a7med3laa/Django-CarShop/README.md

 1. Virtual Environment

-download virtual environment
+   Download and install virtual environment
    `pip install virtualenv`

    Convert the folder to a virtual environment `virtualenv venv`

    To begin with Django, you first need to activate virtualenv
       - The command to activate    `venv\Scripts\activate`
       - The command to deactivate  `venv\Scripts\deactivate.bat`

 2. Install Django

    `pip install Django`

 3. Install PostgreSQL

    Install Postgres and create DB called Car and update the setting.py file with your password then run the following commands in CMD

    `pip install psycopg2-binary `

-To provide connection to postgre
+   To provide a connection to PostgreSQL

    `Py manage.py makemigrations `

    `Py manage.py migrate`

    To update the project and create tables in model.py to Car DB

+4. Run the project

+   `Py manage.py runserver`